 Whilst we understand that landlords may have concerns relating to property damage, we believe that training can be an important solution: we encourage dog owners to be responsible and train their dogs, including through programs such as the Kennel Club Good Citizen Dog Scheme.

 Depending on the local authority, animal breeding is currently not allowed in rented social accommodation.
-However the Bill could allow breeders to continue breeding pets in rented accommodation which would help to fulfil current high levels of domestic demand, which in turn would address other demand-related issues such as puppy smuggling and illegal importation.
+The proposed Dogs and Domestic Animals (Accommodation and Protection) Bill could allow breeders to continue breeding pets in rented accommodation which would help to fulfil current high levels of domestic demand, which in turn would address other demand-related issues such as puppy smuggling and illegal importation.

 As an alternative to ‘no pet’ clauses, we would encourage landlords to look to solutions such as the Good Citizen Dog Scheme for dog owners and The Kennel Club Assured Breeders scheme which sets out high standards for those wishing to breed dogs and ensures they are inspected prior to breeding even one litter.

 If there is an issue you feel strongly about, write a letter to your parliamentary representative lending your support to one of our many campaigns and letting them know how they can help.
 Your emails and letters don't need to be long, in fact, the shorter the better as politicians are very busy.
 By doing this you will be playing your part in keeping the welfare of dogs on the political agenda.

 Our guide to letter writing

 While we know that it is much easier simply to copy a letter and send it off, your parliamentary representative is far more likely to take notice if you write your own letter.
 Use the guideline below to draft your own letter:

 Paragraph 1: Why you are writing

 The first paragraph of your letter should always introduce your concerns to your parliamentary representative.
 For example: